 The format of a parcel appellation differs depending on the type and intent of the new parcel or interest being created.

 The following information relates to Part 5 Subpart 3 and parcel appellations for general land and Māori land, with specific attention given to residue and balance parcels, non-primary parcels, unit parcels, and cross lease parcels.

-New primary parcels defining general land must be identified with an appellation that uses the following three components in order (r 42(1)).
+New primary parcels defining general land must be identified with an appellation that uses three components in the following order (r 42(1)).